voucherifyio/commerce-tools-integration/README.md

 - `npm run config` - it will handle the required basic configuration in Commerce Tools:
     1. custom coupon type - needed to hold coupons codes inside cart object
     2. coupon tax category - needed for any coupon or gift card with a fixed amount discount
+    3. syncronization of products, customers and orders between Commerce Tools and Voucherify
 - `npm run test` - will run JestJs tests
+- `npm run migrate-products` - it will sync all of the products from CT to Voucherify.
+    - you can add `period` argument to sync only from last X days (e.g `npm run migrate-products -- --period=5`)
+- `npm run migrate-customers` - it will sync all of the customers from CT to Voucherify.
+    - you can add `period` argument to sync only from last X days (e.g `npm run migrate-customers -- --period=5`)
+- `npm run migrate-orders` - it will sync all of the (paid) orders from CT to Voucherify.
+It is important to know that due to some restrictions speed of this operation is decreased.
+    - you can add `period` argument to sync only from last X days (e.g `npm run migrate-orders -- --period=5`)

 ## REST API Endpoints